marcosTenorio/proffy/README.md

   # Install the dependencies
   $ yarn install
   # Configure the database and create the tables
-  $ yarn knex:migrate # ou npm run knex:migrate
+  $ yarn knex:migrate # or npm run knex:migrate

   # Run the API
   $ yarn start